 Writing blogs like this one and interacting with teachers on Twitter and the like can make edtech teacher types, like me, forget that it is still the case that the majority of teachers are not confident or regular users of modern technologies (social, mobile & student-centred) and need effective introduction and explanation of their benefits.
 I would estimate this majority of the non-confident to still be around 80%.

-I have been Head of Department in my current school for just one year and a number of my teachers have highlighted recently how far they’ve come in just one year.
+In the first year of my current job as Head of Department, a number of my teachers highlighted how far they’d come in just one year.
 I thought I’d share my approach to providing PD and why it might be that it seems to work (well, some of it)

 - Why does so much Professional Development NOT work?